KevinRoitero/crowdsourcingTruthfulness/README.md

 # Can the Crowd Judge Truthfulness?
 A Longitudinal Study on Recent Misinformation about COVID-19

-This repository contains the crowdsourced judgments used in the PUC'21 paper titled "Can the Crowd Judge Truthfulness?
+This repository contains the crowdsourced judgments used in the PAUC paper titled "Can the Crowd Judge Truthfulness?
 A Longitudinal Study on Recent Misinformation about COVID-19"

 ## Citation